The Ins and Outs of Refractive Lens Exchange In Bostonin Boston, MA

 There are several different varieties of IOLs available.
 Although any intraocular lens you choose will correct your vision, the type you decide on will determine the correction level.

-Most IOLs will correct presbyopia, although some may work well for extreme farsightedness.
+Most IOLs in Boston will correct presbyopia, although some may work well for extreme farsightedness.
 Some will even correct for both presbyopia and astigmatism at the same time if you choose a lens with a toric model.

 If you go with a premium lens option, you may be able to reduce your dependence on glasses while improving your near, intermediate, and distance vision.
 With many premium lenses, like the trifocal IOL, you could end up with the best sight of your life, including before you had cataracts!